Natural Language Scene Descriptions

 How It Works

 Scene descriptions are delivered as a separate metadata type called visual_captions, downloaded via the job_results endpoint.
-The visual_captions metadata contains time-coded natural language descriptions covering the entire video.
+The visual_captions metadata contains time-coded natural language descriptions in a selected_sections array.

 Scene descriptions: |"A man walks"|"Close-up of"|"Wide shot of"|